 - 3-sentence rule: all responses should be three sentences or less.
 It’s that simple.
 Shorter replies equal less time spent on emails.
 You can modify this to 2-5 sentences, but the main point stays the same: don’t waste hours of your time crafting a polished reply.

 If 3 sentences still feel too long, why won’t you try writing only 3 bullet points with Flowrite?
-Disclaimer: our AI-powered writing tool will turn those into a fully-fledged email.
+Disclaimer: our AI-powered writing tool will turn those into a fully-fledged email, like this:

 3. Continuously unsubscribe

 It’s inevitable.
 At some point, those mass emails and newsletters add up and start cluttering your inbox.
 The solution: every time you get an unwanted email, hit the unsubscribe button at the bottom of the message.